visionik/vContext/README.md

 ### Plan (Core)

 **Purpose**: A structured design document for **medium-term memory**.
-Used to organize projects, document approaches, and coordinate multi-phase work.
-Plans can contain phases and reference other resources.
+Used to organize projects, document approaches, and coordinate multi-step work.
+Plans contain `items` (PlanItems) and may reference other resources.

 ```javascript
 Plan {